3-Steps to Untangle "Automatic Thinking"

-We all do it, we all have it, and it can be one of the biggest blocks to getting us what we actually desire: Automatic Thinking.
-You know it when you catch it.
-It’s like you’re on zombie auto-pilot, responding and making unconscious decisions and actions without a single mindful moment of saying, “Hey — is this really what I want to be doing?"
-Or, if it's not in the moment, you may catch it afterwards with some variation of "Why oh why did I just do that?
-If I would have really thought about this, I would have done something completely different."
+We all do it and it can be one of the biggest blocks to getting us what we actually desire: Automatic Thinking.
+It’s like you’re on zombie auto-pilot, cranking through your To-Do List, responding and making unconscious decisions and actions without a single mindful moment of saying, “Hey — is this really what I want to be doing?”

-What’s more, Automatic Thinking can get back us into some serious corners if we let it.
+What’s more, Automatic Thinking can back us into some serious corners if we let it.
 How many people do you know that are in careers they don’t love because they were told it would make them happy?
-Or a relationship they don't feel passionate about but stick with because it's what is expected?
+(Or even relationships, for that matter).

-It's everywhere and we all have wrestled with it to some degree.
-Frankly, it’s one of the first places I start when working with new clients and over and over again creates some of the biggest breakthroughs in my practice.
+Frankly, it’s one of the first places I start when working with new clients and creates some of the biggest breakthroughs in my practice.

 The elegant solution to all of this is to practice simply being exactly where you are.
 Sound easy?
 It can be, but it’s also surprisingly difficult.

 By creating a moment, we’re being present and our auto-pilot flips to “off-mode.”
 Here’s a few easy ways to practice.